Rock Bottom (album): Music and lyrics

-The songs of Rock Bottom would form the center-piece of the Drury Lane concert, which featured musicians from both the rock and jazz traditions.

 Artwork

-Rock Bottom has been released with two different covers, both featuring artworks by Benge.
+Rock Bottom has been released with two different covers, both featuring artworks by Alfreda Benge.
 The cover found on the original LP and several reissues is a pencil drawing of a scene at an ocean shore.
 The upper area of the cover, inspired by a Victorian-era book cover, depicts activity along the beach and off to the horizon, while the bottom third gives an underwater view of strange animal and plant life in the sea.
 Details include three teenage girls playing at the beach, a faraway steamer, seagulls and sandcastles.
 Benge intended the cover's subdued style to strike a contrast with the dominant trend of fantastical progressive rock album art, best typified by Roger Dean's science fiction-inspired artwork for Yes.
 At a time when "all the covers were getting more and more complicated, competing with each other for pizzazz", Benge said, "the only way to counter that ... was to be absolutely minimal and quiet."

 Release

 Promotion

 To promote Rock Bottom, a headlining performance by Wyatt was held on 8 September 1974 at the Theatre Royal, Drury Lane, a West End theatre in London.
 The concert was reportedly arranged by the Virgin Records executive Richard Branson, who told Wyatt that certain musicians had expressed interest in performing as Wyatt's backing band for a concert.
 Meanwhile, Branson also told the same musicians that Wyatt had expressed interest in recruiting them for his live band.

 The one-off backing band assembled for the concert, dubbed Robert Wyatt & Friends, included most of the musicians featured on Rock Bottom along with several other guests.
 The band included Wyatt's "dream rhythm section" of Dave Stewart on keyboards, Laurie Allan on drums, and Hugh Hopper on bass guitar.
 Other performers from the Rock Bottom sessions included Mongezi Feza on trumpet, Mike Oldfield on guitar, Fred Frith on several stringed instruments, and Ivor Cutler on spoken word vocals.
-Nick Mason, the drummer of Pink Floyd and producer of Rock Bottom, made a guest appearance on drums.
+Nick Mason of Pink Floyd, the producer of Rock Bottom, made a guest appearance on drums.
 Julie Tippetts, who was not involved in recording Rock Bottom, sang back-up vocals on several songs and performed one of her own songs, "Mind of a Child".
 Most of the band had collaborated with Wyatt prior to Rock Bottom; for example, Hopper was also in Soft Machine, and Wyatt and Tippetts had both been members of Centipede.